rezairfanwijaya/go-exam-api/README.md

 }
 ```

-Response Unauthorized (only teacher can create question)
+Response Unauthorized (only teacher can update question)
 ```bash
 {
     "meta": {